Push ups are the most effective calisthenics exercise for building strong chest muscles. The best push ups are done using push up bars.

 The push up board (a.k.a.
 Power Press Push Up Board, 9 in 1 Push Up Board) is an innovative newcomer to the push up bar market.
 This easy to use push up device comes with a color coded board that indicates where you should place the handles depending on which muscle groups you want to train.

 The board is made of heavy duty plastic and comes with an anti-slip under surface.
+As the image bellow indicates, it can be used in many different ways.

 Push Up Bar FAQ